bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 - For a value of 0, the standard tables are as good (or rather, bad) an approximation of the image's quantization tables as <span style="border-top: 1px solid #000000;">*T*</span>.
 - Negative values indicate an extremely poor agreement.

 As an example, the below scatter plot shows the quantization coefficients (*T*) from [one of out dbnl master images](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/dbnl/mul-master.jpg), plotted against the corresponding coefficients (*Ts*) from the best matching standard table.
-It also shows the line of perfect agreement (red, dashed), the quality estimate, the root mean squared error, and the Nash-Sutcliffe Efficiency:
+It also shows the line of perfect agreement (green, dashed), the quality estimate, the root mean squared error, and the Nash-Sutcliffe Efficiency:

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2024/10/mul-master-scatter.png" alt="scatter plot of T against Ts for file mul-master.jpg, with Quality = 84%, RMSE = 1.057 and NSE = 0.997.">
 </figure>

-The plot shows that, aside from one outlier, the coefficients from the standard quantization table closely approximate the image's quantization table.
+The plot shows that, aside from one outlier in the chrominance table, the image's quantization coefficients are closely approximated by those in the standard quantization tables.
 This is reflected by the *NSE* value, which is close to 1.
 Now compare this with the plot I made for [the corresponding access image](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/dbnl/mul-access.jpg):

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2024/10/mul-access-scatter.png" alt="scatter plot of T against Ts for file mul-access.jpg, with Quality = 18%, RMSE = 6.244 and NSE = 0.999.">